The build123d Examples

 This example creates the maker coin as defined by Angus on the Maker’s Muse YouTube channel.
 There are two key features:

-2. embossing the text into the top of the coin not just as a simple extrude but from a projection which results in text with even depth.
+to create a smooth transition from the central dish to the outside arc, andembossing the text into the top of the coin not just as a simple extrude but from a projection which results in text with even depth.

 🔨 Reference Implementation (Builder Mode)